Blue Mountains (New South Wales)

-The Blue Mountains area includes the local government area of the City of Blue Mountains.
+Once considered impassable by settlers, the 1813 expedition by Blaxland, Wentworth and Lawson opened up the interior to British settlement.
+Today, the Blue Mountains area includes the local government area of the City of Blue Mountains.
 Since the early 2010s, the region's biodiversity and infrastructure has been severely affected by massive bushfires of unprecedented size and impact.
-In 2018 8.4 million people visited the Blue Mountains.
+In 2018, 8.4 million people visited the Blue Mountains.
 The Blue Mountains and Southern Highlands Basalt Forests is a prominent forest community within the ecoregion.

 Etymology

+The original name for the Blue Mountains in the language of the Dharug and Gundungurra peoples is Colomatta (more accurately pronounced Gulu-mada).
+The meaning of the name is "koala place" from colo + matta.

 Following European settlement of the Sydney area, the area was named the Carmarthen and Lansdowne Hills by Arthur Phillip in 1788.
 The Carmarthen Hills were in the north of the region and the Lansdowne Hills were in the south.
 The name Blue Mountains, however, was preferred and is derived from the blue tinge the range takes on when viewed from a distance.
 The tinge is believed to be caused by Mie scattering which occurs when incoming light with shorter wavelengths is preferentially scattered by particles within the atmosphere imparting a blue-greyish colour to any distant objects, including mountains and clouds.
 Volatile terpenoids emitted in large quantities by the abundant eucalyptus trees in the Blue Mountains may cause Mie scattering and thus the blue haze for which the mountains were named.

 History

 Geological history

-A sandstone plateau dominated by a landscape of endless eucalyptus forests, the Blue Mountains are located at the top of a 470-million-year-old quartzite.
+A sandstone plateau dominated by a landscape of eucalyptus forests, the Blue Mountains are located at the top of a 470-million-year-old quartzite.
 In the Permian period, a shallow sea covered the region, when rivers brought shales, siltstones and mudstones.
 Then during the Mesozoic period, rivers dumped vast amounts of sand, burying the other sedimentary rocks.
 By about 1 million years ago during the Pliocene era, the Blue Mountains began to form, carving out deep valleys and steep cliffs, with an elevation of 3,900 feet.
-Its main distinctive natural feature are the Three Sisters, a formation of triple sandstone peaks scoured by erosion, whose rocks are lit by the glimpse of light at the time of day.